Download the 10 Signs Your Spouse is Hiding Assets guide.

 Erases Computer Programs

-A spouse who is up to no good may erase financial programs from the computer, or they may say the computer crashed in an effort to cover up their underhanded plan.
+A spouse who is up to no good may erase financial programs from the computer, or they may say the computer crashed so they can cover up their underhanded plan.

 Demands Your Signature

 If your spouse asks for your signature on a financial document, read it thoroughly.
-This could be a trick to get you to relinquish some of your assets.
-If you don’t understand what the document says, take it to a lawyer for their review.
+If you don’t understand it, don’t sign it.
+Take it to a lawyer for their review.
+Your spouse might be trying to trick you into relinquishing some of your assets.

 What Can I Do if I Suspect My Spouse is Hiding Assets?